Skip to main content

 6 mentions Positive Neutral Negative

 The music in the game is generally described as okay, with some players finding it pleasant while others felt it became repetitive or annoying over time.
-Voice acting received positive remarks, but overall, the music did not significantly enhance the gaming experience for many users.
+Voice acting received positive remarks, but overall, the music does not significantly enhance the gaming experience.

 • “Music is nice and doesn't disturb the player during the game.”